 Service Learning & Leadership

-Among Almaden Country Day School’s founding principles is the emphasis we place on citizenship, as reflected in our school-wide Character and Competence program, our annual Patriotic Assembly, and our co-curricular service learning activities.
+Among Almaden Country Day School’s founding principles is the emphasis we place on citizenship, as reflected in our class meetings, Advocacy program, our annual Patriotic Assembly, and our co-curricular service learning activities.

-Across all grade levels, ACDS students engage in service to their classroom communities, their school community, the local community and beyond, an essential practice that we believe is integral to their formative development as learners, friends, citizens, and leaders.
+Across all grade levels, ACDS students engage in service to their classroom, their school, the local and global communities, an essential practice that we believe is integral to their formative development as learners, friends, citizens, and leaders.

-Each year, opportunities emerge for ACDS students to mobilize in support of various charitable efforts, such as helping to provide disaster relief, supporting American troops overseas with needed supplies, or otherwise assisting local community members in need.
+Each year, opportunities emerge for ACDS students to mobilize in support of various charitable efforts, such as helping to provide disaster relief, supporting American troops overseas, or otherwise assisting local community members in need.
 Additionally, our students participate in school-wide service programs throughout the academic year.

 Collectively, the young people of Almaden Country Day School contribute more than 500 hours of service to their community every year.
 This serves as strong testimony to the high priority we place on service at ACDS.